Macedonian Blood Wedding: Linguistic and nationality dispute

 Chernodrinski's works were usually written in standard Bulgarian except for this drama, on the cover of which the author pointed himself that it was written in Macedonian dialect (Македонски говор).
 He spent most his life in Bulgaria and wrote the play in Sofia as a young man.
 As Bulgarian publicists maintain, the original drama referred to the play's characters as Bulgarians.
 Until the end of the Second World War, many linguists considered, Macedonian dialects as Bulgarian.
 Thus Bulgarian linguists still consider Macedonian dialects part of the Bulgarian diasystem, and the uniqueness of Macedonian is still a matter of political controversy in Bulgaria.
 From a Bulgarian linguistic point of view, the book was an attempt to write in a "Macedonian dialect" of the Bulgarian language.

-After Chernodrinski's death, in 1953 in then SR Macedonia, the drama Macedonian Blood Wedding was transliterated into the newly codified Macedonian language.
+After Chernodrinski's death in 1951, in 1953 in then SR Macedonia, the drama Macedonian Blood Wedding was transliterated into the newly codified Macedonian language.
 Parts of the text where the words "Bulgarian" were used in the original publications in 1900, 1907 and 1928, were replaced with "Christian" or "Macedonian" in the later Yugoslav editions of the play.
-All other texts besides conversations between the characters, such as the preface and the instructions to the actors which were written originally using the Bulgarian language norm, were subsequently translated to Macedonian.
+All other texts besides conversations between the characters, such as the preface and the instructions to the actors which were written originally using the Bulgarian language, were subsequently translated to Macedonian.
 According to Bulgarian publicist Boris Dankov, such activities by the Macedonian literary experts, represent appropriation and macedonization of Bulgarian literature.